From Sonic Retro

 Sonic the Hedgehog 3 and Sonic & Knuckles

 Edit mode was a tool designed to be used by developers, and while its inclusion in the final product is a fun Easter egg, no Sonic game is optimised to deal with it.
 That is to say, edit mode can easily cause bugs to manifest, either in the form of graphical glitches, or by straight-up crashing the game.
 It is impossible for the mode to damage the game ROM itself, but it can cause in-game slowdown and make levels unbeatable.

 In the older games, when a placed ring is collected, monitor is destroyed or check point is switched, an internal flag is set which can never be "un-set", meaning these objects become unusable if placed again.
 The list of objects is not guaranteed to be definitive either - it is impossible to place Super Ring or Power Sneakers monitors in the original Sonic the Hedgehog, as object sub-types are not taken into account (all that can be placed is the "blank" monitor).

 Some objects don't work, others are missing graphics, but others can offer a glimpse into the game's development, allowing the user to place objects in the stage that aren't usually seen.
 The Christian Whitehead ports of Sonic games (and Sonic Mania) take this one step further by specifically adding Easter eggs to edit mode, such as being able to restore the background UFOs in Marble Zone.

 Sonic games featuring edit mode

-Note: compilations (e.g. Sonic Jam) and enhanced versions (e.g. 3D Sonic the Hedgehog) also feature edit mode unless otherwise stated.
+Note: compilations (e.g. Sonic Jam) and enhanced versions (e.g. 3D Sonic the Hedgehog) also feature edit mode.
 Some mobile ports cannot access the mode without hacking, however, simply due to a lack of available buttons.

 - Sonic the Hedgehog (1991)